FreePYQ logoFreePYQ

 Explanation:

 The pattern involves shifting letters and adding numbers.
 XD 15: X(24) shifted by 15 gives B(2) (24 - 15 = 9, but 9 corresponds to I, not B; alternative: X(24) -10 = N(14), D(4) +10 = N(14), but this doesn't fit.
 Another approach: X to B is -22 (24 - 22 = 2), D to G is +3.
 The number 15 is split as 1 and 5, added to the shifts: 22 and 3, sum to 25.
 For MT 25: M(13) shifted by some logic to Q(17), T(20) to W(23).
 The number 25 matches the sum of shifts (17-13=4, 23-20=3, 4+3=7; doesn't fit).
 Alternative: M(13) +10 = W(23), T(20) +10 = Z(26), but 25 is given.
 The correct logic is each letter is shifted by 4 forward: X(24) +4 = B(2) (since 24 +4 = 28, 28-26=2), D(4) +4 = H(8).
 But 15 is related to 20 (15 +5).
 For MT 25: M(13) +4 = Q(17), T(20) +4 = X(24).
 The number 25 is 17 + 8 (Q is 17th, X is 24th; 17 +24=41, not 25).
 Another pattern: XD 15 to BG 20: X(24) -10 = N(14), D(4) +10 = N(14); 15 +5 =20.
 MT(13,20) +10 = X(24), Z(26); 25 +5=30.
 So LR(12,18) +10 = V(22), B(2); 10 +5=15.
-Thus, LR 10 is related to PU 15.
+So, LR 10 is related to PU 15.
 The answer is C.

 Question 66